 The last command allows measuring the local slope on each point of a cloud or a mesh.

-Select again the cloud Floor and go to Slope Analysis.
-Change the unit of the slope to percentage (%) and set 4% as the maximum slope tolerance.
-In this way you will check that the entire floor does not contain a zone with a slope higher than 4%.
-Set the local normal smoothing cursor in the middle to compute the slope on zones that are approximately 40cm wide.
+Show only the cloud Floor and select it again then go to Slope Analysis.
+Set 4% as the maximum slope tolerance.
+In this way, you will check that the entire floor does not contain a zone with a slope higher than 4%.
+Set the local normal smoothing cursor in the middle to compute the slope on zones that are approximately 40 cm wide.
 Click Preview to preview the results.